xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-03-video-conferencing-en.md

 participants took longer-than-usual to join the conference call from the link through their browser.

-**In terms of call quality and user experience, we would give it around a 2 out of 5.**
+**In terms of call quality and user experience, we give it 2 out of 5.**

 ## In Summary